iredmail/iRedAPD/INSTALL.md

 * `moderatorsonly`: Only moderators can send mail to this address.
 * `membersandmoderatorsonly`: Only members and moderators can send mail to this address.

-**NOTE**:

-* For OpenLDAP backend, value of access policy is stored in LDAP attribute `accessPolicy` of mail list object.
-* For MySQL or PostgreSQL backend, value of access policy is stored in SQL column `alias.accesspolicy`.

 ## [SQL backend] How to add moderators for mail alias